 MSSW Application Requirements and Instructions

-All pathways lead to the same Master of Science in Social Work (MSSW) degree.
+All pathways lead to the same Master of Science in Social Work degree.
 Pathways differ by format, pacing, eligibility, and practicum structure.
-Graduates who plan to pursue LMSW, LCSW, or other social work licensure should note that licensing requirements vary by state, province, and territory.
-Applicants are encouraged to review the licensing rules for the jurisdiction where they intend to practice and familiarize themselves with the Association of Social Work Boards’ guidance on how to get licensed: ASWB: How to Get a License.
+Graduates planning to pursue LMSW, LCSW, or other social work licensure should review the licensing requirements for the jurisdiction where they intend to practice.
+Additional guidance is available through ASWB: How to Get a License .

 Full-Time Pathways